Medical expert of the article

 Herbal treatment

-- raspberry leaves, immortelle flowers, horsetail;
+- raspberry leaves, immortelle flowers, field horsetail;

-- peppermint leaves, plantain arrows, elder flowers;
+- peppermint leaves, plantain shoots, elder flowers;

 - chamomile flowers, eucalyptus and sage leaves.

 Chronic sialadenitis is characterized by frequent recurrence, which over time can lead to complete or partial sclerosis of the gland tissue and the formation of connective tissue structures.
-If this happens, then the affected gland is removed.
+If this happens, the affected gland is removed.

-Postoperative complications such as pain, scarring, and nerve damage often occur.
-In operated patients, disorders such as xerostomia (up to 31%), taste changes (16.3%), hematomas (up to 14%), damage to the facial nerve (8%) and damage to the lingual nerve (12%) were observed.
-[14].
-[15].
-[16].
-[17]
+Postoperative complications such as pain, scarring, and nerve damage are common.
+Patients who underwent surgery experienced disorders such as xerostomia (up to 31%), taste changes (16.3%), hematomas (up to 14%), facial nerve damage (8%), and lingual nerve damage (12%). [ 14 ], [ 15 ], [ 16 ], [ 17 ]

 Prevention